D-Diaa/SEAL-Python/README.md

   `git clone https://github.com/Huelse/SEAL-Python.git`

-  We highly recommend you to install SEAL-Python in a Anaconda's virtual environment.
+  We highly recommend you to install SEAL-Python in a [Anaconda](https://www.anaconda.com/) virtual environment.

 * ### SEAL 3.3.2